EscalesParis/bootstrap-hover-dropdown/README.md

 This plugin purposedly lets you choose a selector (as opposed to apply this to everything with the class of `.dropdown-toggle`).
 This is so that you can selectively apply it where you want.
 Maybe you only want to use it for the main nav, and not have it activate for dropdown buttons in the main content.
 You can add a class to the item that normally gets `.dropdown-toggle` and use that class with this plugin to easily achieve that, or use a selector such as `.main-nav .dropdown-toggle`.

 **Important:** Bootstrap relies on styles associated with the class `.dropdown-toggle` (for stuff like the caret color), and it is recommended you leave that class alone.
+**Important:** with this version of the plugin every link on your menu will be clickable.

 ## Changes/Bug Fixes